 Christiana Caro is an artist, photographer, and educator based in Seattle, WA.

 Born in Washington, DC, Caro earned her BFA in photography from MassArt in Boston and her MFA from the University of Arizona, Tucson.
-She has participated in a number of artist-in-residency programs, lectures, and exhibitions in the US and abroad.
+She has participated in a number of artist-in-residence programs, lectures, and exhibitions in the US and abroad.

 From 2011-12 Caro carried out research as a Fulbright Fellow in Slovakia, during which time she also founded and curated Clutch Gallery, a pop-up exhibition space that showcased the work of Slovak and US artists.
 She later co-founded a similar project for local artists in Norfolk, VA - Range Gallery.